ENS-t-SNE: Embedding Neighborhoods Simultaneously t-SNE: Embedding Neighborhoods Simultaneously

 In order to pick appropriate values for $\sigma_i^m$ for all $1 \le i \le N$ and $1 \le m \le M$, we follow the steps of~\cite{maaten2008visualizing} and use the notion of perplexity.
-Perplexity can be interpreted as a smooth measure of the effective number of neighbors to consider.
+Perplexity can be interpreted as roughly the effective number of neighbors we want to capture around each point.
 Each value of $\sigma_i^m$ creates a new distribution $P_i^m$ over the datapoints.
 Similar to t-SNE we perform a binary search to compute the value of $\sigma_i^m$ that produces a distribution $P_i^m$ with a fixed perplexity that is specified by the user.
 The perplexity is defined as

 where $H(P_i^m)$ is the Shannon entropy function, defined as

 In order to optimize the objective function of ENS-T-SNE~\eqref{eq:ens_t_sne_objectivs} we use stochastic gradient descent discussed in Sec.~\ref{sec:ens_t_sne_algorithm}.
 We would like to mention that one can compute the exact gradients of $\widetilde{C}$.